deltamolfar/E2-benchmarks/README.md

 Benchmarks of performance of different E2's functions/logic/operators/methods/etc

 > [!IMPORTANT]
-> Tested on April 5, 2024 Workshop version
+> Tested on April 5, 2024 Workshop version (gmod x86-64 branch)
 >
-> Each test (except very few), are run 2-3 times.
-Each print out is from one of 1.000.000 runs.
+> Each test (except some that needed more precision), are run 2.4m times.
+Each print out is an average of 800.000 code runs.
+(I've selected the most medium, no bias)
 >
 > Obv the exact times of execution can differ VASTLY given different quota limits/hardware that it's run on/tick rate.
 >